 "Study the past if you would define the future" – Confucius

-In order to make predictions about the future of work, we have to understand the trends and data that have persisted through all the changes the labor market has seen ― especially over the last forty years since the breaking of the Lifetime Employment Model.
-Some things we have seen in the data that can help us think about the future of work include:
+In order to make predictions about the future of work, we have to understand the trends and data that have persisted through all the changes the labor market has seen ― especially over the last forty years since the breaking of the lifetime employment model.
+We have seen things in the data that can help us think about the future of work, such as:

 - Decrease in the number of hours worked